7:00 am to 5:00 pm

-State Recreation Area
+Candlestick Point State Recreation Area

-From Candlestick Point State Recreation, visitors can enjoy panoramic views of the San Francisco Bay, the East Bay Hills,San Bruno Mountain as well as relax in the peaceful scenery of the park itself.
-Its location on the western shoreline of the San Francisco Bay provides a variety of recreational opportunities from windsurfing, fishing, bird watching and walking to simply relaxing.
-The trails, group picnic sites and fishing piers at this urban park offer a get-away of open space and outdoor activities.
+From Candlestick Point State Recreation Area, visitors can enjoy panoramic views of the San Francisco Bay, the East Bay Hills, and San Bruno Mountain all while relaxing in the peaceful scenery of the park itself.
+Its location on the western shoreline of the San Francisco Bay provides a variety of recreational opportunities including windsurfing, kayaking, fishing, hiking, picnicking, biking, and bird watching.

 Seasons/Climate Recommended Clothing

 The weather can be changeable; layered clothing is recommended.